 During filming in 2006, Lohan was hospitalized, her representative saying "she was overheated and dehydrated."
 In a letter that was made public, studio executive James G. Robinson called Lohan "irresponsible and unprofessional."
 He mentioned "various late arrivals and absences from the set" and said that "we are well aware that your ongoing all-night heavy partying is the real reason for your so-called 'exhaustion'."

 In May 2007, the drama Georgia Rule was released.
 In the film, Lohan portrays an out-of-control teenager whose mother brings her to the house of her own estranged mother.
 Lohan starred alongside Felicity Huffman and Jane Fonda.

-An ever-present force in the fashion world, Lohan has modeled for Miu Miu, Fornarina, Jill Stuart among others and released her own brand of leggings and a self-tanning spray.
+An ever-present force in the fashion world, Lohan has modeled for Miu Miu, Fornarina, and Jill Stuart, among others, and has released her own brand of leggings and a self-tanning spray.

 Personal Life: Lohan began dating actor Wilmer Valderrama in 2004, Hard Rock Cafe heir Harry Morton in 2006, and DJ Samantha Ronson in 2008 and 2009.
 In 2016, her fiancé was London-based Russian millionaire Egor Tarabasov, owner of the real estate agency Home House Estates and son of Dmitry Tarabasov.
 They reportedly split up in mid-2017, with Lohan accusing Egor of abuse and him accusing her of stealing tens of thousands of dollars worth of his belongings.